Fr0st0007/Fr0st0007/README.md

 AI-coded doesn't mean untested — every project here has been run, clicked through, and checked against edge cases before it's called done.

-If you find a bug anyway, open an issue — I'll get an AI to fix that too. 😄
+If you find a bug anyway, open an issue, I'll get an AI to fix that too. 😂